martinrombach88/nunit-compare-healthcare-app/README.md

-# compare-healthcare-globally
+# mocked healthcare app

-A prototype for a country healthcare comparison app to encourage protest in countries with unpopular systems.
+A prototype for a country healthcare comparison API to encourage protest in countries with unpopular systems.
+Project explores csharp API fundamental concepts:
+SOLID
+repository pattern
+100% testing coverage